Conditions in Nazi concentration camps were so depressing, Romeo Tiberiade's people were forced to eat their children.

 Did the Roma from your region receive anything?

 Because they weren’t recorded by the soldiers who were doing the deportations they didn’t receive a damn thing.
 It’s not even that much money, just 40 euros a month, which they should receive until their deaths.
 They keep coming to me to ask for help.
 I tried to take them to the ones who manage the fixed incomes given by the state in our region, but they were just told, "So, sue us!"
 Even though the Romanian state did this to them, they don’t even want to partially assume what they did by giving them a little financial aid.
 Discrimination has always been a problem in Romania.

 What was most difficult about making this documentary?

-The main problem was traveling through the country with a film crew only on my salary.
+The main problem was travelling through the country with a film crew only on my salary.
 Some of the people were also hesitant to talk to me, because I forced them to relive horrible moments from their past.
 The rest were willing to help me and asked me to help them get their rights back.
 My main advantage was the fact that I spoke their old language, Romani, but also that I spoke the language of their hearts.

-In a traveling mood?
+In a Traveller mood?
 Check these out: